InVisionCRM/PulseChainAI.com/README.md

 ## 🎯 Overview

-The **AI Code Reader/Chat Bot** is a cutting-edge smart contract analysis platform that combines the power of Google's Gemini AI with blockchain technology to provide intelligent contract insights, real-time analysis, and interactive chat capabilities.
+The **PulseChain AI Dashboard** is a cutting-edge smart contract analysis and AI learning platform that combines the power of Google's Gemini AI with blockchain technology to provide intelligent contract insights, real-time analysis, interactive chat capabilities, and personalized learning experiences with AI teachers.

 ### 🎪 Key Highlights